theofficegroup/tog-fe-interview-task/README.md

 # tog-fe-interview-task

-A repo to host all the assets you need for the Front-end interview task for TOG candidates.
+A repo to host all the assets you need for the Developer interview task for TOG candidates.

 ## Intro